Curaçao punch

-Curaçao punch is a cocktail that comes from Harry Johnson's New and Improved Bartender's Manual (1882).
+Curaçao punch is a cocktail that comes from Harry Johnson's New and Improved Bartender's Manual (1882), though a drink of that name was served in the Metropolitan Hotel in Washington, D.C. at least as early as 1867.
 Dale DeGroff, a notable bartender and author of The Craft of the Cocktail (Clarkson Potter, 2002), holds this to be his favorite forgotten potation.

 Preparation

 Preparation involves combining the sugar, lemon juice, and soda water, dissolving the sugar, pouring the drink into a glass with finely-shaved or crushed ice and then adding the remaining ingredients.
 The drink is then stirred and may be garnished with a variety of fruits.